-- 1. Applicants must meet the general requirements of the Graduate School and specific requirements of the doctoral program. - 2.
-GRE scores in the Quantitative, Qualitative, and Written sections. - 3.
-GPA (graduate GPA if relevant). - 4.
-Twelve (12) semester hours of undergraduate preparation in psychology to include Psychological Statistics; Research Design; Abnormal Psychology; Theories of Personality; (Any outstanding prerequisite coursework must be completed by the end of the first year in the program.) - 5.
-Three letters of recommendations from former college professors or individuals otherwise qualified to comment on the applicant's professional and academic potential. - 6.
-Essay: Statement of Career Path and Aspirations a 500-word essay focusing on your career aspirations as a counseling psychologist and your research interests.
-This may include: a) significant people or events that have led you to pursue a career in psychology, b) strengthens and limitations and c) impact you would like to make.
+- Applicants must meet the general requirements of the Graduate School and specific requirements of the doctoral program. - GRE scores in the Quantitative, Qualitative, and Written sections.

-7. Current resume or vita.
+- GRE scores in the Quantitative, Qualitative, and Written sections. - GPA (graduate GPA if relevant). - Twelve semester hours of psychology coursework in Psychological Statistics, Research Methods/Experimental Psychology, Theories of Personality, and Abnormal Psychology.
+Any outstanding prerequisite coursework must be completed before the student begins taking classes during the fall semester of the first year of study.
+Acceptance of a graduate course from another program as a prerequisite does not guarantee the course will be accepted for graduate transfer credit. - Three letters of recommendations from former college professors or individuals otherwise qualified to comment on the applicant's professional and academic potential. - Essay: Statement of Career Path and Aspirations a 500-word essay focusing on your career aspirations as a counseling psychologist and your research interests.
+This may include: a) significant people or events that have led you to pursue a career in psychology, b) strengthens and limitations and c) impact you would like to make. - Current resume or vita.